GameFoundry/bsf/Documentation/Manuals/User/surfaceShaders.md

 ## Surface {#surfaceShaders_b_a}
 This shader is responsible for writing the surface data into the GBuffer.
 Its entry point must have the following signature:
- - `void fsmain(in VStoFS input, out float4 OutGBufferA : SV_Target0, out float4 OutGBufferB : SV_Target1, out float2 OutGBufferC : SV_Target2)`
+ - `void fsmain(in VStoFS input, out float3 OutSceneColor : SV_Target0, out float4 OutGBufferA : SV_Target1, out float4 OutGBufferB : SV_Target2, out float2 OutGBufferC : SV_Target3)`

 Where:
  - *input* - **VSToFS** structure that gets output from the vertex shader.
+ - *OutSceneColor* - Use to write scene color directly.
+This will be blended as-is with results from the lighting calculations.
- - *OutGBufferA*, *OutGBufferB*, *OutGBufferC* - Textures that make up the GBuffer. this is where the shader outputs will be written.
+ - *OutGBufferA*, *OutGBufferB*, *OutGBufferC* - Textures that make up the GBuffer.
+This is where the surface properties like albedo color and roughness will be written.

 The shader needs to include the following mixins:
  - **BasePass** (from `BasePass.bslinc`) - Performs the default per-vertex transformations and outputs data in the **VStoFS** structure.
 Optionally you can provide your own vertex evaluation code, as described earlier.